laravel/nova-docs/4.0/customization/tools.md

 #### Sidebar Icons

-Nova utilizes the free [Heroicons UI](https://github.com/sschoger/heroicons-ui) icon set.
+Nova utilizes the free [Heroicons](https://github.com/sschoger/heroicons) icon set.
 Feel free to use these icons in other portions of your application to match the look and feel of Nova's built-in icons.

 ### Assets